 In addition to quantitative metrics derived from microsimulation, each RA was also assessed against other known contributing factors of congestion found in the existing configuration(s).
-Those geometric factors include the presence of high-volume weaving maneuvers, mainline through lane shifts, service interchange movements within the system interchanges (i.e., the Bush River Road service interchange on I-26 is located within system interchanges of I-26, I-126 and I-20), and leftside exits.
+Those geometric factors include the presence of high-volume weaving maneuvers, mainline through lane shifts, service interchange movements within the system interchanges (i.e., the Bush River Road service interchange on I-26 is located within system interchanges of I-26, I-126 and I-20), and left-side exits.

-This Level 1B screening process is detailed in the Final Alternatives Development and Screening Report for Carolina Crossroads I-20/26/126 Corridor Improvement Project, 17 in Table 3 on page 59 of the report in Appendix C. The table includes LOS, travel time, through speed, and geometry metrics.
+This Level 1B screening process is detailed in the Final Alternatives Development and Screening Report for Carolina Crossroads I-20/26/126 Corridor Improvement Project, 17 in Table 3 in Appendix C. The table includes LOS, travel time, through speed, and geometry metrics.